guardian/elasticplayground/README.md

 Once the ingress controller is deployed (`minikube addons enable ingress`), you can set up a port-forward onto it to allow http or https access:
+1. Change `kube/1_masternodes/ingress.yaml` line 9 to read `- host: localhost` instead of `- host: elasticplayground.local`
+2. If you already deployed it, then redeploy it: `kubectl apply -f 1_masternodes/ingress.yaml`
-1. Find the name of the ingress controller's pod: `kubectl get pods -n ingress-nginx`
+3. Find the name of the ingress controller's pod: `kubectl get pods -n ingress-nginx`
 ```
 NAME                                        READY   STATUS      RESTARTS   AGE
 ingress-nginx-admission-create-98k4n        0/1     Completed   0          13h